corelight/raspi-corelight/README.md

 # Configure the Pi to Run Corelight Software Sensor

 The Corelight Software Sensor is a 64-bit application, so we have created a configuration tool raspi-corelight) to facilitate that kernel upgrade and perform initial configuration of the sensor.
 To install and run this tool, perform the following from a terminal window on your Raspberry Pi:

+## For official Raspberry Pi OS (64bit)

+raspi-corelight v3.0

 Install raspi-corelight from Github by executing the following (all on one line):